HOW TO WOO A WOMAN

 Prescription products for scalp psoriasis may contain higher concentrations of salicylic acid, coal tar, or both, as well as other FDA-approved medications, such as:

-· Anathralin, an older prescription medication
+· Anthralin, an older prescription medication

 · Antimicrobials, which are used to treat bacterial or yeast infections associated with scalp psoriasis